-- 1. Check for freight damage.
-The kiln stand will ship in a separate box on some models.
-GM10F kilns are designed with a built-in kiln stand. - 2.
+- 1. The kiln stand will ship in a separate box on some models.
+GM10F kilns are designed with a built in kiln stand. - 2.
 Remove the black plastic stand feet from the accessory bag and place them on the stand legs.
 Set the stand in the location you have designated for the kiln.
 Be sure to remove peep plugs that may be taped to the stand. - 3.
 For GM1227, GM1018, and GM818 models you may choose to disassemble the kiln into smaller components before moving it from the box.
 See Disassembling Multi-section Kilns below. - 4.
-On models with buckles attaching the bottom slab, unhook the buckles to make the kiln lighter.
-An assembled kiln is very heavy, so be cautious of the heavy lifting hazard. - 5.
-With a partner, lift the kiln (leaving the slab), using the lower section handles (on models with handles), and rest on a clean, flat surface. - 6.
-Position the kiln floor on top of the stand making certain that the weight is evenly distributed. - 7.
+On models with buckles attaching the bottom slab, unhook the buckles. - 5.
+With a partner, lift the kiln (leaving the slab), using the lower section handles (on models with handles), and rest on a clean, flat surface.

+- 6. Position the kiln floor on top of the stand making certain that the weight is evenly distributed. - 7.
 Level the kiln.
 Make sure the stand and kiln floor are level and do not teeter.
 Leveling problems may put unnecessary stress on the kiln during firing.
 To level the stand, place firm shims under the legs (never above them touching the kiln).
 Center the kiln's bottom slab on the stand and double-check teetering.
 On the GM10F the stand is built into the design of the kiln. - 8.
 With a partner, pick the kiln up and rest it on top of the kiln floor. - 9.
 On models with slabs that buckle to the kiln, reattach the buckles.
 On the GM22CS attach the buckle that secures the kiln to the stand. - 10.
 For kilns with peep holes, place the plugs in the hole or holes.
 (Peep holes are holes in the side of the kiln used for viewing inside the kiln chamber and for venting gases.) - 11.
-If the unit has a wall mounted controller consult the instructions on page 36. - 12.
+If the unit has a wall mounted controller consult the instructions on page 37. - 12.
 Plug the kiln into the wall receptacle.
-When the kiln is plugged in, the display will either read "PF" or "WAIT".
-If the display reads "PF", press ENTER and the display will read "IdLE" and the current temperature of the kiln.
-If the display reads "WAIT", wait for it to change to "IdLE".
-If there is no display, consult the troubleshooting section of this manual.
-You are now ready to test fire the kiln.
+When the kiln is plugged in, the display reads PF.
+Press Enter and the kiln should enter IDLE Mode.
+If there is no display consult the troubleshooting section of this manual.
+You are now ready to test fire the kiln